ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Darkroom.md

-One of the pictures has text that can only ge
+One of the pictures has text that can only be seen with the magnifying glass.
+It says "Green memos in Hartley's room are always false".
+Does this mean the 12 Major Keys thing is false?